|1||Malvern East, Victoria|

 |2||Albury, New South Wales|

 |6||Goulburn, New South Wales|

 |10||Coffs Harbour, New South Wales|

 10:15, Sep 28

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Canberra air is currently 0 times above the WHO annual air quality guideline value
+PM2.5 concentration in Canberra air currently meets the WHO annual air quality guideline value

 Good 13 US AQI